Wednesday 21 December 2022

 Lyre Socks

-My 6th sock design featuring a textured detail which goes down the outside of each foot.
+Crochet yourself a pair of socks that FIT!
+This is my 6th sock design and features a textured detail which goes down the outside of each foot.
 Extended double crochet stitches are used for their superb stretch!
 100-150g of 4ply yarn required.

 Cornflower Cowl